-Knowing how to present and write your CV to a professional standard is paramount to finding a great job and being put forward for an interview.
+Knowing how to present and write your CV to a professional standard is paramount to finding a great job and securing an interview.

-To make your CV as strong as possible we have complied the top tips you need to know on creating a strong CV.
+To make your CV as strong as possible, we have compiled top tips you need to know on creating a strong CV.
 We’ve created this CV builder as this is the first opportunity to make a good impression on a potential employer.
-Recruiters and hiring managers can often see hundreds of resumes every day, so it is crucial that your CV is impressive to find a great job or apprenticeship.
+Recruiters and hiring managers can often see hundreds of resumes every day, so it is crucial that yours is impressive and stands out from the crowd.